atoum/atoum.github.io/_posts/2016-02-08-blackfire-extension.markdown

 Last thoughts
 -------------

-This extension requires a least the version 2.5.0 of atoum : [read the 2.5.0 announcement](http://atoum.org/release/2016/01/08/release-2-5-0.html).
+This extension requires a least the version 2.5.0 of atoum: [read the 2.5.0 announcement](http://atoum.org/release/2016/01/08/release-2-5-0.html).

-A lot of [metric](https://blackfire.io/docs/reference-guide/metrics) and [variables](https://blackfire.io/docs/reference-guide/assertions) are available out of the box.
-As we saw previousely, you can define your own metric.
+A lot of [metrics](https://blackfire.io/docs/reference-guide/metrics) and [variables](https://blackfire.io/docs/reference-guide/assertions) are available out of the box.
+As we previously saw, you can define your own metric.
 So don't hesitate to add those assertions in your unit tests.